Grief Support and Services

 Call for location

 Drop-in support groups are available to anyone seeking support after the death of a loved one in the last two years.
 There is no commitment to attend a specific number of sessions or specific sessions.
 Trained facilitators lead groups.
-All groups are held at Willamette Valley Hospice.
+All groups are held at Willamette Valley Hospice in West Salem.

 Creatively Expressing Grief